brkn404/Notes/bug-bounty-notes.md

 Bug bounty hunting is both an art and a science.
 It requires a blend of creativity, technical knowledge, and persistence.
 By combining traditional hacking techniques with modern tools and methodologies, you can identify and report vulnerabilities effectively.
 Always remember to maintain ethical standards and continuously learn to stay ahead in this dynamic field.

 This document integrates bug bounty processes, methodologies, and tool usage into a cohesive guide while expanding on the details and adding more content to each section.
 It serves as a comprehensive resource for anyone looking to dive into bug bounty hunting with a focus on thorough reconnaissance, ethical considerations, and effective reporting.
-You said:
-there may be a few duplicate sections here or maybe I am just confused can you make sure this document is well orginized and through so where there are gpas please add.
-Also I wanted to ask you what other tools or processes wouold you recomend
-ChatGPT said:
-ChatGPT

 Comprehensive Guide to Bug Bounty Hunting and OSINT Techniques Introduction to Bug Bounty Hunting
 What is Bug Bounty Hunting?